Electronic Claims Processing Software Development

 Electronic claims processing software used in preparing the claim information should include fairly complex business rules, and must reflect a good understanding of the most recent HIPAA rules.
 In addition to conforming to HIPAA rules, the electronic claims processing software must also adhere to several privacy and security rules.
 Moreover, since HIPAA rules may change, the software should have the ability to easily update itself.

-An electronic claims processing software application may be implemented using Client-Server architecture so that multiple facilities can process their electronic claims concurrently.
+Electronic claims processing software application have traditionally been implemented using Client-Server architecture so that facilities can locally scrub and transmit their electronic claims or transmit their claims to a clearinghouse.
 Since most of these clients are Windows-based machines, Microsoft .NET is often the preferred choice for developing a software solution for such an architecture.
-Most likely, these clients are smart clients (thick clients) that have the ability to function both in an online and offline mode.
+Most likely, these clients are smart clients (thick clients) that have the ability to function both in an online and offline mode.[/one_half]

 Advantages of developing a smart client solution for EDI processing: